OutSystems/docs-howtos/src/front-end/prevent-download/prevent-download.md

 # How do you prevent users from copying text or images?

-You can use a variety of methods to pervent users from copying text or images.
-Let's take a look ah them.
+You can use a variety of methods to prevent users from copying text or images.
+Let's take a look at them.

 ## Disable selection
 Any content inside a container or other element with the “basic-protect” class is generally not selectable by users.